Bowhunter Certification and Referral Service

 Progress and timeline

-April 6, 2003: The (former) NCBA Records Chairman submitted the initial proposal to the NCBA Executive Committe for review.
+April 6, 2003: The (former) NCBA Records Chairman submitted the initial proposal to the NCBA Executive Committee for review.

 September 14, 2003: Initial proposal presented to NCBA Executive Council members.